a-andres1/password-generator/README.md

 The textarea tag is also new.
 Seems to be mostly used with forms to set a specific height/width and can contain an infinite amount of characters.

 Added some JS for grabbing upper and lower case letters.
 Want to write one for numbers next.
+Numbers, done.
+Now on to special characters.
+Not as straightforward as grabbing a charCode this time because they are all over the chart.
+If I did it the way I'm currently doing it, then it's way too complicated.
+I'm going to look around for an easier solution.

+Found a solution for my special characters.
+Made them into a variable as a string, then wrote math to grab a random character from that string.